abuturabofficial/google-it-support/03-intro_to_OSs_nd_becoming_a_power_user/03-package_nd_software_management.md

 ## Windows: Underneath the Hood

-- When click an .exe to install, next step depends on the developer, how he setups the installation instructions for his/her program.
+- When click an .exe to install, next step depends on the developer, how he, setups the installation instructions for his/her program.

 - If an EXE contains code for a custom installation that doesn't use the Windows installer system, then the details of what happens under the hood will be mostly unclear.
 As the most Windows' software are closed source packages.